 Remember that their key difference is the single and double zeros provided on the wheels.

 Wheel Based Bets

-When playing your game of online roulette NZ, you will need to take a look at the specific bets before getting started.
+When playing your game of online roulette, you will need to take a look at the specific bets before getting started.
 The dealer will place these bets once the player has ordered him and given him their chips.
 The bets included in this are:

 - Zero Play

 In both popular versions of roulette, the order of numbers on the wheel is completely different to what their arithmetic value suggests, which are also completely different for each different wheel.